 5 Easy Ways to Control Pests Naturally

 I have a confession to make: I hate bugs.
 They give me the goosebumps and shudders like everyone else, but they also make me crazy.
 I don’t necessarily scream when I see a spider dropping from the ceiling or cry at the sight of ants marching across my floor, but I do start performing karate moves that I have never actually learned.
 The other day, a spider found its way onto my lap, and I lost consciousness for several minutes, but I am told that I beat the spider repeatedly, even after it was obviously dead; my bruised leg is my only memory of the event.
 Again, bugs make me crazy.
 So when it comes to controlling pests in the city, I want to do it efficiently and naturally.
 I want them out of my place without exposing my family to harsh chemicals.
 A small part of me even wants the creepy things to live a long, happy life elsewhere.
-If you are in need of some serious pest control, here are five healthy concoctions you can make right at home that won’t harm you or the bugs.
+If you are in need of some serious pest control, here are five healthy concoctions you can make right at home that won’t

 Essential oils are one of the key ingredients in many natural cleaning solutions.
 They add a fresh scent that aids the body in breathing, healing, and calming the nerves while deodorizing a home and getting rid of bugs.
 Strong smells make bugs scatter, and essential oils offer a potent smell that will have the little critters running away.
 Keep scents around the home and open in the kitchen cupboard to keep bugs out of the food.